SWITZERLAND

 Verbois Dam and hydroelectric plant Fish ladder below the dam

 The electric utility is developing solar power.
-Renewable energy sources provide 86% of the canton's electricity.
+Renewable energy sources provide all of the canton's electricity as of 2017.

 Solar panels Solar installation